-The future of the regime at this point is not clear.
-Its stability over the long term is still in question, as is the policy course that Kim Jong-un will ultimately take.
-Will Kim Jong-un be able to seamlessly step into the shoes of his father and grandfather to become the legitimate and unchallenged Supreme Leader?
-Will the North Korean leadership willingly accept Kim's dictates once he moves beyond the dictates laid down in Kim Jong-il's last will and testament?
-Will Kim Jong-un break ranks with his heritage and lead North Korea on a fundamentally new path (both internally and externally) or will he be content to muddle through, seeking only to make changes around the margins?
-Although many in the Pyongyang watching community have come to conclusions on these answers, this author would argue that the future is not yet set.
-Politics inside the regime remain to be played out-and until this occurs, Kim's true intentions, and even his own survival, cannot be divined.
-That said, he faces some very real challenges in the near future as he guides the regime-one internal and one external.
+The other question facing the Pyongyang-watching community concerns the course of North Korean policy.
+Through the first year and well into the second year of his rule, Kim Jong-un appeared to be following a policy course that fit well within the boundaries allegedly laid down in Kim Jong-il's last will and testament.
+While the policy strokes may have sometimes been relatively bold, policymaking remained well within established guidelines.
+The questions for North Korea watchers were obvious.
+Would Kim Jong-un at some point begin to push his own policy agenda?
+Would the North Korean leadership willingly accept Kim's orders once he moved beyond the dictates laid down in his father's last will and testament?
+Would Kim Jong-un break ranks with his heritage and lead North Korea on a fundamentally new path (both internally and externally)-or would he be content to muddle through, seeking only to make changes around the margins?
+While many in the Pyongyang-watching community had come to conclusions on these answers, this author argued that the future was not yet set.
+Politics inside the regime remained to be played out-and until that occurred, Kim's true intentions, and even his own survival, could not be divined.